sanette/uutf/README.md

 Sample programs are located in the `test` directory of the distribution.
 They can be built and run with:

-    topkg build --test true && topkg test
+	dune exec test/test.exe --release
+	dune exec test/utftrip.exe --release

+(For the first one, you may also use `dune runtest --release`)

-The resulting binaries are in `_build/test` :
+The resulting binaries are in `./_build/default/test/` :

-- `test.native` tests the library, nothing should fail.
+- `test.exe` tests the library, nothing should fail.
-- `utftrip.native`, among other things, reads unicode on `stdin` and rewrites it on `stdout`.
+- `utftrip.exe`, among other things, reads unicode on `stdin` and rewrites it on `stdout`.
 Invoke with `--help` for more information.
 Depends on [Cmdliner](http://erratique.ch/software/cmdliner).